theuerc/Website/gitpod/docs/self-hosted/latest/advanced/tls.md

 ## Option 1: Cert-Manager

 Configure cert-manager to issue these certificates (usually with a DNS-01 challenge and services like [Let's encrypt](https://letsencrypt.org/)).
-See the [getting started guide](../getting-started#step-2-install-cert-manager) for more information.
+See the [installation guide](../installing-gitpod#prerequisites)) for more information.

 ![kots-tls-cert-manager](../../static/images/docs/self-hosted/kots-tls-cert-manager.png)